yvchen/acl-2024/_pages/home.md

 ## Welcome!

-EMNLP 2022 will take place in Abu Dhabi from **December 7th to December 11th, 2022**.
-And it will be held in hybrid mode, both online and offline.
+ACL 2024 will take place in Bangkok, Thailand from **August 12th to 17th, 2024**.